Aloyleow/covid19-casedetails/covid19-casedetails/README.md

 ### Future state of Covid-19 Data Analysis and Tracker

-- Implement current, live data API
+- Implement current, live data API for covid-19 or other outbreaks
-- Implement sorting function
+- Implement searching function on each header / create search bar
-- Provide more Data Analysis with the ability to filter/customise analysis based on user's preferenc
+- Provide more Data Analysis with the ability to filter/customise analysis based on user's prefrences